King's Bounty: King's Bounty and Heroes of Might and Magic

 King's Bounty is widely considered to be the precursor for much of the gameplay in the Heroes of Might and Magic series (the Might and Magic series being the basis for the storyline), both of which were published by New World Computing and designed by Jon Van Caneghem.
 Among the many similarities, an emphasis on hero development and combat style are especially prominent in both.
 In the introduction to the player manual of Heroes III, van Caneghem credits King's Bounty as the precursor to Heroes of Might and Magic.
-King's Bounty is included in some HOMM anthologies, including the Heroes of Might and Magic Compendium and Heroes of Might and Magic Millennium Edition.
+King's Bounty is included in some HoMM anthologies, including the Heroes of Might and Magic Compendium and Heroes of Might and Magic Millennium Edition.
+It is also included in the Windows 95 version of the original Heroes of Might and Magic.

 The 2001 PlayStation 2 title Heroes of Might and Magic: Quest for the Dragon Bone Staff is an enhanced remake of King's Bounty made by 3DO.